jared-bloomer/YAAM/README.rst

 About the project
 -----------------

-YAAM is written in node.js using the Express Framework and the EJS templating system.
+YAAM is written in node.js (At the time of writing this, version 18.16.0) using the Express Framework and the EJS templating system.
 Configuration files are stored in the `src/config` directory.

 YAAM is protected under the ICU License.
 Please see the `LICENSE <LICENSE>`_ file for detailed information.